Living on Campus

 On a more frequent basis, facilities staff will clean residential common spaces, including common bathrooms.
-Due to COVID-19, supplemental cleaning of bathrooms in suites and apartments will be regularly conducted by facilities staff for the fall semester.
+Due to COVID-19, supplemental cleaning of common bathrooms in suites and apartments will be regularly conducted by facilities staff for the Spring semester.

 To avoid the prevalence of leaving campus and risking transmission of the virus, and to ensure

 adequate parking for commuter students, the College has limited the number of overnight spaces available for residential students.
 As was the case in the fall, there will be no off campus parking accommodations, and the number of overnight spaces will continue to be extremely limited.
 Students who need to have a car for health-related matters can petition for a parking space.
 All others will be reviewed on a case-by-case basis with no guarantee of approval.

 No registered events will be permitted inside residence halls until further notice.
 This policy will be strictly enforced to assure the health and safety of our community.
 Events will be allowed in spaces on campus such as McQuade Café and Pizzeria and Majors & Minors Eatery.
 Additional outside venues have been added across campus for programs, events and meetings.